The Sharing Group Discussion on Ahadits Interpretation by Laymen

 هُوَ ٱلَّذِىٓ أَنزَلَ عَلَيۡكَ ٱلۡكِتَـٰبَ مِنۡهُ ءَايَـٰتٌ۬ مُّحۡكَمَـٰتٌ هُنَّ أُمُّ ٱلۡكِتَـٰبِ وَأُخَرُ مُتَشَـٰبِهَـٰتٌ۬ۖ فَأَمَّا ٱلَّذِينَ فِى قُلُوبِهِمۡ زَيۡغٌ۬ فَيَتَّبِعُونَ مَا تَشَـٰبَهَ مِنۡهُ ٱبۡتِغَآءَ ٱلۡفِتۡنَةِ وَٱبۡتِغَآءَ تَأۡوِيلِهِۦۗ وَمَا يَعۡلَمُ تَأۡوِيلَهُ ۥۤ إِلَّا ٱللَّهُۗ وَٱلرَّٲسِخُونَ فِى ٱلۡعِلۡمِ يَقُولُونَ ءَامَنَّا بِهِۦ كُلٌّ۬ مِّنۡ عِندِ رَبِّنَاۗ وَمَا يَذَّكَّرُ إِلَّآ أُوْلُواْ ٱلۡأَلۡبَـٰبِ (٧) رَبَّنَا لَا تُزِغۡ قُلُوبَنَا بَعۡدَ إِذۡ هَدَيۡتَنَا وَهَبۡ لَنَا مِن لَّدُنكَ رَحۡمَةًۚ إِنَّكَ أَنتَ ٱلۡوَهَّابُ (٨)

-He it is Who has Sent down to you the Book: in it are verses basic or fundamental (of established meaning); they are the foundation of the Book: others are not of well-established meaning.
-But those in whose hearts is perversity follow the part thereof that is not of well-established meaning.
+He Who has Sent down to you the Book: in it are verses basic or fundamental (of established meaning); they are the foundation of the Book: others are not of well-established meaning.
+But those in whose hearts are perversity follow the part thereof that is not of well-established meaning.
 Seeking discord, and searching for its interpretation, but no one knows its true meanings except Allah, and those who are firmly grounded in knowledge say, “We believe in it; the whole of it is from our Lord”; and none will grasp the Message except men of understanding.
 “Our Lord!” (they say), “let not our hearts deviate now after You have Guided us, but Grant us Mercy from You: for You are the Grantor of bounties without measure.
 (Surah Ali ‘Imran:7-8)

 Brother Abdur Rab: This is a piece of nonsense.
-God has Given us the ability to critically judge things and God urges us to apply our ‘aql and intelligence.
+God has Given us the ability to critically judge things, and God urges us to apply our ‘aql and intelligence.
 The ahadits are highly unreliable literature containing many spurious, absurd and outrageous stories falsely attributed to our Prophet (s.a.w.).
 This literature does not pass the test of historicity - there are serious problems with the so-called isnad and matn; it has no theological sanction from the Qur’an -rather many Qur’anic verses speak against the ahadits as a separate source of religious guidance and law; and it also does not meet the objectivity test - many narrations contradict the Qur’an, science and reason.
 The so-called criteria used to authenticate the ahadits are inherently flawed and grossly inadequate.
 It is from the ahadits that you get ideas that promote misogyny, intolerance, violence and terror, and even those that corrupt our religious beliefs and practices.
 The ahadits have razed our Prophet’s (s.a.w.) private life to the ground.
 I can cite numerous so-called swahih ahadits texts that bring such blatant falsehoods to the fore.

 Brother Terence Helikaon Nunis: There is a science to ahadits.
 It requires vigorous training.
 ‘Aql alone does not suffice.
 That would be like saying one does not need to study engineering or medical science because we can use our ‘aql.
 Even in literature and social sciences, we expect there to be training.

 Brother William Voller: Maybe some have missed the point?
 It is more against people picking up ahadits and acting on them without a moment’s thought; this is dangerous.
 Take the infamous hadits about women having inferior intellects.
-Well, it does not quite say that and it is idiomatic, yet people use it either to oppress women or oppress Islam.
+Well, it does not quite say that, and it is idiomatic, yet people use it either to oppress women or oppress Islam.
 It is just not really getting it, better that most people do not know of it and stick with Riyadh asw-Swalihin.

 Brother Terence Helikaon Nunis: People do that for the Qur’an as well.
-So stating ahadits are the source of that problem is incorrect.
+So, stating ahadits are the source of that problem is incorrect.
 People are the source of that problem.

 Brother Colin Turner: Brother Abdur Rab, you have missed the whole point.
 Ustadz Nursi’s (r.a.) concern was for people who do not have the ability to understand ambiguous ahadits, denial of which will lead to those people denying those ahadits which are unambiguous.
 This is not an issue of authenticity; this is an issue of the judicious and diplomatic preservation of the beliefs of simple, uncluttered and unsophisticated people in central Anatolia in the early 20th century.
 You need to see it in context.

-Brother Tim Luckcock: But is it now being applied to a dumbed down latter day global peasantry?
+Brother Tim Luckcock: But is it now being applied to a dumbed down latter-day global peasantry?

 Sister Fatima Ali Elsanousi: I do not think that there is something that complicated in Islam that simple-minded people cannot understand?
-I just find dividing people to those who can understand and those who can't is a bit tricky, and will open the door for endless judgement and arguments The thing is that people are descriptive when practicing Islam, they refuse to link how did the Prophet (s.a.w.) lived his life and some ahadits.
-So about the hadits that says women are inferior, did the Prophet (s.a.w.) practice that?
-No, so if people were honest with themselves I guess they will be able to practice Islam right.
+I just find dividing people to those who can understand and those who can't is a bit tricky, and will open the door for endless judgement and arguments The thing is that people are descriptive when practising Islam, they refuse to link how did the Prophet (s.a.w.) lived his life and some ahadits.
+So, about the hadits that says women are inferior, did the Prophet (s.a.w.) practice that?
+No, so if people were honest with themselves, I guess they will be able to practice Islam right.
 The case about us - the ordinary people - being put away from trying to connect with Qur’an and ahadits does a bit miss what I believe Islam wants us to do.

 Maybe in Ustadz Nursi’s (r.a.) days, there was no formal education that might possibly decrease people ability to see patterns between Qur’an and ahadits add to the lack of books and references.
 Nowadays, with the formal education and the availability of resources, I believe that is not true.
-While I personally did not study fiqh or ahadits in an educational institution, but I am and many of us have the tools and skills to interpret our holy texts and we all have access to information that enables us to understand which ahadits is consistent with the Quran in which is not.
+While I personally did not study fiqh or ahadits in an educational institution, but I am and many of us have the tools and skills to interpret our holy texts, and we all have access to information that enables us to understand which ahadits is consistent with the Quran in which is not.

 Brother Tim Luckcock: Maybe it is because I am a late starter but Islam, as a manifold historical tradition, is far from straightforward for the ordinary believer to master which as you suggest, Sister Fatima, runs counter to the criteria of simplicity, ease and practicality which I thought were supposed to be amongst its advantages over earlier revelations which had grown sophisticated and wayward?
 “God so loved the world that he did not send a committee of scholars.”

 Sister Fatima Ali Elsanousi: What historical tradition, Brother Tim?
 Could you explain a bit more of what you meant?
-For me, as a person who lived most of my life in a Muslim-majority country, the way that people practice Islam and the arguments they have over books written hundreds of year ago were the reason that I almost, for a short period, wanted to leave Islam.
+For me, as a person who lived most of my life in a Muslim-majority country, the way that people practice Islam and the arguments they have over books written hundreds of years ago were the reason that I almost, for a short period, wanted to leave Islam.
 People do the wrong things, cut a verse out of context, and say that this imam or that imam said it is halal.
 In my experience, I had to connect with concepts that we all humans understand: justice, love, respect and mercy, and link that to how the Prophet (s.a.w.) lived.

-Brother Tim Luckcock: I mean the entire historical phenomenon of Islam as a religion and civilisation with its many movements and cultural forms.
+Brother Tim Luckcock: I mean the entire historical phenomenon of Islam as a religion and civilisation, with its many movements and cultural forms.
 Its history is not monolithic and even if it was, I find it complicated and obscure.
-If it was simple then we would not depend on an educated religious elite.
+If it was simple, then we would not depend on an educated religious elite.
 But at heart, I know it should be simple enough for a child to understand.

-Gospel according to Matthew 19:14
+according to Matthew 19:14

 14 But Jesus said, “Let the children be, do not keep them back from me; the kingdom of heaven belongs to such as these.”